Skip to content

 Despite these recent improvements, the damage done by weapons-related violence remains far too prevalent.
 In order to tackle it, we need to understand and address the factors underlying weapon carrying.

-For knife crime awareness week, we’ve revisited the data from our Children, Violence and Vulnerability Survey, collected last year.
+To better understand the facts about knife crime among young people, we’ve analysed the data from our Children, Violence and Vulnerability Survey, collected last year.
 This was a nationally representative survey of over 7,500 13 to 17-year-olds across England and Wales.
 Below we highlight five key insights about children and young people who said they’d carried or used a weapon.

 From their responses, we found that…